jxnl/blog/docs/writing/posts/learning.md

 By the time I started the Data Science Club, my goal was simply to teach as much as possible.
 I would give a couple of lengthy lectures every semester and organize career panels.
 I practiced reviewing résumés to develop a better understanding of how to write my own.
 Additionally, I honed my interview skills by conducting mock interviews.

 Every opportunity to teach, learn, and practice is a chance to improve.
 Being able to explain something well results in people asking the out of the box questions that you wouldn't have thought of.
-The goal of teaching is for the audience to collect all the idiosyncratic knowledge edge cases and bring them to your attention.
+The goal of teaching is for the audience to collect all the idiosyncratic edge cases of your knowledge and bring them to your attention.